cbodonnell/airgap-oci/README.md

 docker rm -f bundle-registry
 ```

-At this point the `bundle/images` directory contains the image data that for the airgap bundle.
+At this point the `bundle/images` directory contains the image data for the airgap bundle.

 ### Create an OCI artifact